 The International Institute for Applied Systems Analysis (IIASA) is an interdisciplinary, highly-respected research institution near Vienna, Austria.
-The IIASA population projections are the most cited alternative to the UN work.
+The IIASA population projections are the most cited alternative to the UN’s work.

 Interestingly their medium projection – which they consider most likely – stands in stark contrast to the UN projection.
-While the medium variant of the UN projection sees the world population growing continuously throughout the 21st century the IIASA medium (most likely) scenario see the world population increase to 9.4 billion in 2070 and then starts a slow decline to below 9 billion by the end of the century.
+While the medium variant of the UN projection sees the world population growing continuously throughout the 21st century, the IIASA medium (most likely) scenario sees the world population increase to 9.40 billion in 2070 and then starts a slow decline to 8.95 billion by the end of the century.

 As the IIASA researchers explain there are important methodological differences between the UN and IIASA projections.
 The UN uses probabilistic population projections to extrapolate populations for each country over the 21st century and is applying the same statistical methodology to all countries.
 The IIASA researchers in contrast have a country-specific approach that takes into account the knowledge of experts for each country separately.